Margaret Borland: Early life

-Margaret Heffernan was born to Irish immigrant parents on April 3, 1824 in Ireland.
+Margaret Heffernan was born on April 3, 1824 in Ireland.
 Her parents were both born there as well, but they sailed to America and arrived in New York City when Margaret was five.
 Her father was a candlemaker who moved to Texas after he was having a hard time making ends meet.
 In 1829, when a land agent told Margaret's father about money opportunities in Texas, the Heffernans moved West to find fortune.
 The government of Mexico was offering incentives as well to families that supplied their own tools and were able to sustain themselves for a year.
 If a family was able to do that the government would give a yoke of oxen, a cart, ten milking cows, and a league of land.
 In addition, the family was required to practice Catholicism and to speak Spanish for business purposes.
 Margaret was nine years old when she arrived in Texas.

 The family was part of the McMullen-McGloin colony that was aiming to place around 200 families into Texas.
 Once arriving in Texas, the family settled on land that was surrounded by the wild prairies near San Patricio in south Texas.
 There Margaret's father fared well with the Texas cattle industry, along with many Irish settlers, as the cattle industry was a common occupation for Irish settlers in the South at the time.

 Margaret's father died shortly after at the hands of José de Urrea's forces during the Texas Revolution prior to the campaign led personally by Santa Anna.
 Along with her father, and another cousin, her uncle, his wife, and their five children were killed in the same attack.
 The surviving family fled to a fort at Goliad.
 The family returned home when news of recent successful campaigns against the Native Americans had reached their camp.
-Unfortunately, they were only able to be home for a short period before escalating tension with Mexico caused the government to advised residents to move from the area for protection purposes in October 1836.
+Unfortunately, they were only able to be home for a short period before escalating tension with Mexico caused the government to advise residents to move from the area for protection purposes in October 1836.
 The family went to Brazoria, TX.
 The family was there at least two years before moving again.
 Margaret's mother would never remarry and she died in Victoria, TX in 1849.